 Starting a blog (or website) on a budget can be tricky.
-There are so many different hosting options to choose from at a wide range of price points—enter our comparison of Bluehost vs. HostGator.
+There are so many hosting options at a wide range of price points — enter our comparison of Bluehost vs. HostGator, updated for 2026 with current pricing, AI website builder differences, and a major HostGator policy change (the Hatchling plan now allows 10 sites instead of 1).

 You’d like to keep your blogging costs as low as possible, but you’re worried some offers are too good to be true.